 Circular design, sustainable production, circular textile economy and even new business models are all important issues that contribute to a transformation of the textile industry.

-Therefore, the cooperation with actors of the textile-recycling sector is becoming increasingly important in order to achieve circular economy in your business.
+In order for you to be able to implement circular economy in your business, cooperation with actors in textile recycling sector is becoming increasingly important in this context.
 Here, I can help you understand the mechanisms and regulations of the used textiles market, enter into partnerships and develop customised concepts and solutions for the perception of your product responsibility.

 - Strategic planning